- 2:00 PM-3:30 PM (Eastern)

-Locate the webcast by the date of the event.
+Locate the webcast by the date of the event under the monthly headings.

-Select the "Register" link next to the Webcast title on ALA's webcast registration page (linked above).
+Select the "Register" link next to the webcast title.

 You will need to log in with your ALA ID & password.
 If you do not have an ALA ID & password, you will be asked to create one in order to register.